benschau/ansible-role-dotfiles/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-dotfiles.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-dotfiles)

-Installs a set of dotfiles from a given Git repository.
-By default, it will install my (geerlingguy's) [dotfiles](https://github.com/geerlingguy/dotfiles), but you can use any set of dotfiles you'd like, as long as they follow a conventional format.
+Installs a set of dotfiles from a given Git repository. ~~By default, it will install my (geerlingguy's) dotfiles~~ (This is a fork, so go see geerlingguy's [dotfiles](https://github.com/geerlingguy/dotfiles)), but you can use any set of dotfiles you'd like, as long as they follow a conventional format.

 ## Requirements

-Requires `git` on the managed machine (you can easily install it with `geerlingguy.git` if required).
+* git

+## Dependencies
+None

 ## Role Variables